HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/test_pers_offers_portlet.md

     |marge|pzndemo
     |andy|pzndemo

-2. Navigate to the **Pers Offers** page that was created in step 2.
+2. Navigate to the **Pers Offers** page.
 The **Pers Offers Portlet** should show personalized informations of the different users.
 For example:

     Logged in as scott: